mvolkmann/blog/src/swift/SwiftPackageManager.md

   executables, libraries, and plugins that the package produces.
 - `dependencies` is an array of {% aTargetBlank "https://developer.apple.com/documentation/packagedescription/package/dependency",
-  "Package.Dependency" %} objects that describe
-  the packages on which this package depends.
+  "Package.Dependency" %} objects that describe the packages, including version constraints, on which this package depends.
 - `targets` is an array of {% aTargetBlank "https://developer.apple.com/documentation/packagedescription/target",
   "Target" %} objects that describe the targets this package produces.